 Struggles: Keeping a Full Staff Year after year

 Our industry works with the seasons: Spring, Summer, and Fall.
 Winter weather presents many obstacles.
 During the winter, keeping dedicated and trained log home professionals on staff year after year is vital for all log home restoration companies to succeed.
 No one understands the importance of employee retention like those in the log home business.
 Training new employees every new year takes time and effort to gain trade knowledge.
 Even after many years, we can be surprised, but our years of experience can help solve new issues when they arise.
-Becoming a Log Master takes determination but comes with many benefits.
+Becoming a Log Master takes determination, but comes with many benefits.

 Administrative Staff